Stresses and fluid flow in lamina cribrosa through anisotropic poroelasticty: Influence of lamina cribrosa structure

 The inner surface ($\Sigma_i$), representing the central cylindrical cavity hosting the central retinal artery and central retinal vein, follows similar boundary conditions to the external surface: $\sigma_{rr}=k_{rr,i}u(R_i)$ for the applied tractions and $p=p_v=20$ mmHg for the hydraulic one.
 To solve the equilibrium problem for the transversely isotropic cylindrical LC a model for transversely isotropic poroelastic Mindlin plate is presented below, following a series of considerations on the type of solutions searched for.
-The closed-form solution obtained, thus, relies on a series of assumptions that have been confirmed through numerical simulations.

 \paragraph{Mindlin poroelastic plate model} Dimensionally-reduced formulation hold many advantages in the understanding of the mechanics of slender structures.
 These have gained success over the years in modelling several applications \cite{Bernard2024}.
 In this section a dimensionally-reduced model is developed for the poroelastic LC that is based on Mindlin's plate theory. \\ The geometric characteristics of the LC, in fact, with their relatively high diameter-to-height ratios ($2R/h > 5$) fall in the so-called range of moderately thick plates.
 Accordingly, the kinematics of the LC can be assumed to follow: